Slavery & human trafficking statement 2022

 Shoosmiths structure, business and supply chain

-Shoosmiths LLP is a leading law firm and is a limited liability partnership registered in England and Wales (registered number OC374987).
-The Shoosmiths group includes a number of subsidiaries and separately constituted legal entities which Shoosmiths LLP ultimately controls, and Shoosmiths (Northern Ireland) LLP (registered number NC001384) which is a separately constituted legal entity regulated by the Law Society of Northern Ireland (see appendix one which includes subsidiaries).
-Shoosmiths LLP also provides legal services in Scotland.
-We have been delivering legal services to businesses since 1845 and our clients are serviced by four divisions – business advisory, corporate, personal advisory and real estate.
-Clients include household name blue chip companies, leading financial institutions and foreign owned corporates.
-Our personal advisory division is dedicated to helping individuals with their personal legal needs.
+Shoosmiths LLP is a law firm and is a limited liability partnership registered in England and Wales (registered number OC374987).
+The Shoosmiths group includes a number of subsidiaries and separately constituted legal entities which Shoosmiths LLP ultimately controls, and Shoosmiths (Northern Ireland) LLP (registered number NC001384) which is a separately constituted legal entity regulated by the Law Society of Northern Ireland (see appendix one below which includes subsidiaries).
+Shoosmiths LLP also provides legal services in Scotland and ultimately controls Shoosmiths Europe LLP (registered number OC440739).
+We have been delivering legal services to businesses since 1845 and provide legal services via our advisory services, corporate, and real estate divisions.

-Our supply chain consists of circa 970 suppliers and our procurement expenditure in 2021/2022 was approximately £36 million in relation to the purchasing of goods and services that support the operations of our offices and services to our clients.
-These include office supplies, marketing materials, digital agents, ICT hardware and software, estate services such as cleaning, waste management, office design, office fixtures and fittings during fit out, refurbishments and maintenance, uniforms and catering, hospitality services such as hotels for conferences and training events, security and couriers as well as recruitment agents and temporary staff provision.
-We purchase professional services and work with other law firms and experts including barristers, court services and enforcement, tracing agents, vehicle recovery agents, litigation support providers, environmental consultants, surveyors, planning consultants, medical professionals, financial advisors and title indemnity insurance policies from insurance companies and brokers.
+As a provider of legal services our supply chain is not overly complex and consists of circa 500 active suppliers in relation to the purchasing of goods and services that support the operations of our offices and services to our clients.
+These include office supplies, marketing materials, digital agents, IT services and hardware, estate services including cleaning, waste management, refurbishments and maintenance, uniforms and catering, internal and external event services, security, couriers, and recruitment agents.
+We purchase professional services and work with other law firms and experts in the direct delivery of services to our clients including barristers and court services.

 Policies in relation to slavery and human trafficking